 Multi-Instance Configuration

-Learn how to configure and use multiple Pubflow instances in your application.
+Learn how to configure and use multiple @pubflow/flowfull-client instances in your application.

 Why Multi-Instance?